dgumustel/coastal-upwelling/README.md

 [04_preprocessing](https://github.com/dgumustel/coastal-upwelling/blob/main/notebooks/04_preprocessing.ipynb) - This notebook reads in the 2017 METBK data, 2017 platform data, and CUTI upwelling index data and merges them into one dataframe along time.
 It then saves the resulting dataframe for modeling.

-[05_modeling](https://github.com/dgumustel/coastal-upwelling/blob/main/notebooks/05_modeling.ipynb) - This notebook contains logistic regression and decision tree models trained on the data saved at the end of notebook 04.
+[05_binary_modeling](https://github.com/dgumustel/coastal-upwelling/blob/main/notebooks/05_binary_modeling.ipynb) - This notebook contains logistic regression and decision tree models trained on the data saved at the end of notebook 04.
 This notebook also contains model evaluations and comparisons, and a brief investigation into the mislcassified data.

-[T-S_plots](https://github.com/dgumustel/coastal-upwelling/blob/main/notebooks/T-S_plots.ipynb) - This notebook contains temperature-salinity plots made using the 2018 profiler data.
-This notebook is the start of a stretch goal to use unsupervised clustering methods on T-S plots.
+[06_interpolation_griddata](https://github.com/dgumustel/coastal-upwelling/blob/main/notebooks/06_interpolation_griddata.ipynb) - This notebook uses [scipy.interpolate.griddata](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.griddata.html) to interpolate the 2018 profiler seawater temperature data into a regular 2D grid with dimensions time and depth, then saves it for modeling.

-[misc_code](https://github.com/dgumustel/coastal-upwelling/blob/main/notebooks/misc_code.ipynb) - This notebook contains miscellaneous snippets of code that I've written but don't currently need that I'd like to hold onto for potential use later.
+[07_interpolated_modeling](https://github.com/dgumustel/coastal-upwelling/blob/main/notebooks/07_interpolated_modeling.ipynb) - This notebooks contains logistic regression and decision tree models trained on the interpolated 2018 profiler data created in notebook 06.

 ---